 - Sugars: 7g.

 Both plant and whey options have roughly the same carb makeup.

-Organic cane sugar provies the sweetness as there are no artificial sweeteners.
+Organic cane sugar provides the sweetness as there are no artificial sweeteners.

 Also take note of the 6g of fiber which is from peas, just like the protein.

 - Whey Source: Whey